School of Art

 Building for the long term: endowment opportunities

-Gifts toward endowment allow the School of Art to strengthen its long term financial stability.
-These funds are invested by the university, and the annual income available is directed toward a purpose agreed upon by the donor and the school.
-The donor intends that the fund provide continuous, stable, and sustainable spending in support of the school in perpetuity, to help safeguard the school’s tradition of excellence against changing economic climates.
-Named endowment opportunities include scholarships, professorships, funds to support teaching, and general unrestricted funds.
+Gifts toward endowment allow the School of Art to strengthen its long-term financial stability.
+These funds are invested by the university, and the annual income is directed toward a purpose agreed upon by the donor and the school.
+Endowed support provides continuous, stable, and sustainable spending in support of the School of Art in perpetuity, helping to safeguard the school’s tradition of excellence against changing economic climates.
+Named endowment opportunities include scholarships, professorships, funds to support teaching, and general unrestricted use.